IyiKuyoro/MathFast/README.md

-# myapp
+# MathFast

-Sample flutter app for simple math quiz.
+An exciting competitive mobile app game for all.